Contents - Click a link to skip to the section you want to read

-The original formula for Skittles included gelatin, which of course is made by boiling the bones, cartilage, and skin of animals — most often cows, pigs, or fish.
+The original formula for Skittles included gelatin (see my post on vegan jello for more info on gelatin), which of course is made by boiling the bones, cartilage, and skin of animals — most often cows, pigs, or fish.
 This made Skittles unsuitable for vegans, vegetarians, and those keeping kosher up until 2009 when the nefarious ingredient was removed.
 However, the removal of gelatin only made Skittles vegan within the U.S.

 Across the pond in the U.K., where Skittles originated, the presence of a purposefully ambiguously named ingredient kept this rainbow-colored candy out of the savviest of vegans’ mouths: E120.
 While this additive seems innocuous, it’s actually a food industry code for carmine.
 That’s right — E120 is just one of several names for the red dye extracted from crushed female cochineal insects, making it decisively not vegan.

 Thankfully, this bug-based ingredient was removed from U.K. Skittles in 2015, but up until then, it’s likely that many vegans may have unknowingly consumed Skittles containing carmine.
 To help you avoid making similar mistakes, let’s take a moment to decode this additive.